cainsoltoff/MachiKoro/README.md

 # Machi Koro by Cain Soltoff

 I recently played Machi Koro for the first time with some friends.
 Given the relative simplicity, it seemed like the perfect game on which to train a deep neural net, so that's what I'm working on!
 For now, I implemented the base game in Python (with an ability to play manually or use AI that make random choices).
-I also ran some basic simulations using the random-choice AI players.

 <b>Python Machi Koro Game Implementation</b>